shivpathak/wikimedia/README.md

 This is basic demo running wikimedia inside kubernetes in one pod.

-Requirement:
+**A bit insight:**

 - use helm3

-- wikimedia is apacked as single container with apache+php+sqlite database.
+- wikimedia is packaged as single container with apache+php+sqlite database.

+- I have sqlite db and LocalSettings.php files inside the same repository under [config](./config)

+- I fetch sqlite db config tar, wikimedia tar and LocalSettings.php file using initContainer.

 Steps to install wiki media in kubernetes: